Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - Encryption Field: Advertised cipher family and block size.
 - Extension Field: SRT magic code 0x4A17
 - Handshake Type: INDUCTION
-- ID: Socket ID of the HSv5 Listener
+- SRT Socket ID: Socket ID of the Listener
 - SYN Cookie: a cookie that is crafted based on host, port and current time with 1 minute accuracy